raynebc/editor-on-fire/bin/resources/readme.txt

 metronome.wav		The metronome sound cue. metronome_low.wav	The metronome sound cue used for beats that are not the first beat in a measure if the "Use multi-pitch metronome" option is enabled in "Sound>Audio cues". gridsnap.wav		The sound played when changing the grid snap or seeking by grid snap when Feedback input mode is in effect.

+A background image displayed in place of the gray background behind the piano roll, 3D preview, info panel, etc: background.pcx